obiwanus/focus-zig/LOG.md

 - Render a word
     - Render a letter
         + Render a solid color quad instead of the triangle
+        - Draw a textured quad
+            - Load an image

 # DONE
 - Configure debug logger